Things to Do - gather information on recreating in the park, such as hiking, fishing, or hunting.

-Permits and Reservations for camping reservations, commercial use permits (including film, photography and sound recording), and special use permits (such as wedding, sports, baptisms, and First-Amendment activities)
+Permits and Reservations - get your camping reservations, commercial use permits (including film, photography, and sound recording), and special use permits (such as wedding, sports, baptisms, and First-Amendment activities).

-Know before you go: Visit the park website, follow us on Facebook, or call ahead to find out all the things you can do in the park, what you should bring with you, and what you should leave at home.
-Make a list and check it twice to make sure you have everything you need; there is nowhere to purchase food or supplies once you’re in the park.
+Know before you go: Explore the park website, follow us on Facebook, or call ahead to find out all the things you can do in the park, what you should bring with you, and what you should leave at home.
+Write a list to make sure you have everything you need.
+Options to purchase food or supplies are very limited once you are in the park.

-Where can I….?
-Find out where you can bring a grill, have a picnic, bring a pet, or swim before hopping in the car.
-These activities are only allowed in designated areas and are prohibited in some areas.
-Plan your destination based on the activity you would like to do.
-Not all areas allow all activities.
+Where can I… grill, have a picnic, bring a pet, or swim before hopping in the car?
+These activities are allowed in some designated areas and are prohibited in others.
+Plan your destination based on the activities you would like to do.
+Not all activities are permitted in all areas.

 Play it SAFE!
-Visit the park website or call ahead for important information for a safe and fun visit.
-Always wear a life jacket when on or near the water and be sure to check for Ticks during and after your visit.
-Bring plenty of drinking water and ice to stay hydrated.
+Explore the park website or call ahead for important information for a safe and fun visit.
+Always wear a life jacket when on the water.
+Be sure to check for ticks during and after your visit.
+Bring plenty of drinking water to stay hydrated.